Frequently Asked Questions

 People often describe experiences such as:

-seeing familiar thoughts or patterns from a new different angle
+Seeing familiar thoughts or patterns from a new perspective

 The number of psilocybin sessions someone may choose varies from person to person and depends on their intentions, personal history, and how deeply they want to explore the experience.
 Some people feel that a single session offers meaningful insight, while others choose additional sessions to continue their inner work over time.
 A lot depends on how the experience is integrated afterward and whether someone feels that they are ready to explore more content.